 So why not just look at your G/L cash account balances?
 There are a couple of reasons: First, your statement of cash flows provides an additional check of your books; your net change in cash should always tie out to the changes in your balance sheet accounts.
 Second, it shows you where cash is being made available and where it’s going — whether that’s from operating activities, investing activities or financing activities.

-With assistance from a financial professional like a construction CPA, you can use this in projecting future cash flows, as well as gauging some of your overall business health.
+With assistance from a financial professional like a construction CPA, you can use this in projecting future construction cash flows, as well as gauging some of your overall business health.
 In general, consistent, strong cash flow suggests the ability to reduce debt and invest in growth.
 But is all well just because your cash from operating activities is pumping away strong?

 Cash flow by job.